nppackages/lpcde/R/lpcde/README.md

 function.

-By default, the function provides estimates according to the original formulation of the estimator (see Cattaneo, Chandak, Jansson and Ma (2024) for all technical details).
+By default, the function provides estimates according to the original formulation of the estimator (see references below for all technical details).
-If a constrained density estimate that is non-negative and integrates to one is desired (see Cattaneo, Chandak, Jansson and Ma (2025)), the flags `nonneg` and `normalize` can be turned on:
+If a constrained density estimate that is non-negative and integrates to one is desired (see references below), the flags `nonneg` and `normalize` can be turned on:
 ```
 model_reg = lpcde::lpcde(x_data=x_data, y_data=y_data, y_grid=y_grid, x=0, bw=1,